-The Compliance function has a management reporting line to the Chief Operating Officer via the Financial Controller and a functional reporting line to the Risk Committee.
+The Compliance function has a management reporting line to the Chief Operating Officer via the Financial Controller and a functional reporting line to both the Risk Committee and Audit Committee.
 The Compliance function holder attends the meetings of this Committee.
 Written reports are submitted to each quarterly meeting of the Risk Committee and an annual report is submitted to the Board.